 Unfavorable conditions in the economy in the United States and abroad may negatively affect the growth of our business and our results of operations.
 For example, macroeconomic events, including, rising inflation, tensions in U.S.-China relations, the COVID-19 pandemic, the U.S. Federal Reserve raising interest rates, recent and potential future disruptions in access to bank deposits and lending commitments due to bank failures and the effects of the ongoing geopolitical conflict in Ukraine and the Israel-Hamas war, have led to economic uncertainty and volatility globally.
 The effect of macroeconomic conditions may not be fully reflected in our results of operations until future periods.
-To date, the macroeconomic trends discussed above have not had a material adverse impact on our business, financial condition or results of operations may be harmed.
-For further discussion of the potential impacts of macroeconomic events on our business, financial condition, and operating results, refer to the section titled "Risk Factors" included elsewhere in this prospectus.
+To date, the macroeconomic trends discussed above have not had a material adverse impact on our business, financial condition or results of operations.
+If, however, economic uncertainty increases or the global economy worsens, our business, financial condition and results of operations may be harmed.
+For further discussion of the potential impacts of macroeconomic events on our business, financial condition, and operating results, refer to the section titled "Risk Factors" included elsewhere in this Annual Report on Form 10-K.